Solomon R. Guggenheim Foundation: Global expansion

 Peggy Guggenheim, Solomon's niece, collected and displayed art beginning in 1938.
 At Messer's urging, she donated her art collection and home in Venice, the Palazzo Venier dei Leoni, to the foundation in 1976.
 After her death in 1979, the collection of more than 300 works was re-opened to the public as the Peggy Guggenheim Collection in 1980 by the foundation, which was then under the direction of Peter Lawson-Johnston.
 It includes early 20th century works of prominent American modernists and Italian futurists.
 Pieces in the collection embrace Cubism, Surrealism and Abstract expressionism.
 Some of the notable artists are Picasso, Dalí, Magritte, Brâncuși (including a sculpture from the Bird in Space series), eleven works by Pollock, Braque, Duchamp, Léger, Severini, Picabia, de Chirico, Mondrian, Kandinsky, Miró, Giacometti, Klee, Gorky, Calder, Max Ernst and Peggy Guggenheim's daughter, Pegeen Vail Guggenheim.

 Since 1985, the United States has selected the foundation to operate the U.S. Pavilion of the Venice Biennale, an exhibition held every other summer.
 In 1986, the foundation purchased the Palladian-style pavilion, built in 1930.

 Thomas Krens, director of the foundation from 1988 to 2008, led a rapid expansion of the foundation's collections.
 In 1991, he broadened the foundation's holdings by acquiring the Panza Collection.
-Assembled by Count Giuseppe di Biumo and his wife, Giovanna, the Panza Collection includes examples of Minimalist sculptures by Carl Andre, Dan Flavin and Donald Judd, and Minimalist paintings by Robert Mangold, Brice Marden and Robert Ryman, as well as an array of Post-Minimal, Conceptual, and perceptual art by Robert Morris, Richard Serra, James Turrell, Lawrence Weiner and others, notably American examples of the 1960s and 1970s.
+Assembled by Count Giuseppe Panza di Biumo and his wife, Giovanna, the collection includes examples of Minimalist sculptures by Carl Andre, Dan Flavin and Donald Judd, and Minimalist paintings by Robert Mangold, Brice Marden and Robert Ryman, as well as an array of Post-Minimal, Conceptual, and perceptual art by Robert Morris, Richard Serra, James Turrell, Lawrence Weiner and others, notably American examples of the 1960s and 1970s.
 In 1992, the Robert Mapplethorpe Foundation gifted 200 of his best photographs to the foundation.
 The works spanned his entire output, from his early collages, Polaroids, portraits of celebrities, self-portraits, male and female nudes, flowers and statues.
 It also featured mixed-media constructions and included his well-known 1998 Self-Portrait.
 The acquisition initiated the foundation's photography exhibition program.